hiroki-kozuki/Thermodynamic-Simulation/README.md

 	velocities of the ball objects, as well as a method that calculates the time until two objects collide, a method which moves objects by a specified time, and a method that can update the ball obejcts' velocities after collision.
-Full list of methods can be seen in the docstrings.
+Full list of methods can be found in the docstrings.

 - Simulation.py:
 	Contains the Simulation class which initialises the simulation object by